BluesparkLabs/codesnippet-highlightjs/README.md

 # Highlight.js

-highlight.js package with a custom language set.
+highlight.js package with a custom language set prepared for the RHSC project.